The Oceanides: Other notable performances

 The Finnish premiere of The Oceanides occurred on the occasion of Sibelius's fiftieth birthday celebration on 8 December 1915 at the Great Hall of the University of Helsinki, with Sibelius conducting the Helsinki Philharmonic Orchestra.
 The program, which The Oceanides opened, also included the two Serenades for violin and orchestra (Op.
 69, Richard Burgin was the soloist) and, most importantly, the world premiere of the Fifth Symphony, at that time still in four movements.
 The birthday program was well received, and Sibelius twice repeated it, once at the Finnish National Theatre on 12 December and then again at the University of Helsinki on 18 December.
 The celebrations continued into the new year, with Sibelius conducting The Oceanides at a concert in Finland's Folketshus on 9 January 1916.
 The tone poem was also taken up in the spring by Sibelius's brother-in-law, Armas Järnefelt, who led the Stockholm Opera Orchestra.
 Robert Kajanus later followed with a performance of The Oceanides in February 1917.

-Orchestration
+Instrumentation

-The Oceanides is scored for the following instruments:
+The revised version of The Oceanides is scored for the following instruments, organized by family (woodwinds, brass, percussion, and strings):